spack/spack.io/_posts/2020-12-02-spack-user-survey-2020.md

 Spack users like to be on the bleeding edge, and it shows up the versions of Spack they use.
 Just under 60% of users are using the `develop` branch of Spack, and the number is higher (~65%) in ECP.
-The next most popular version was 0.15, which was the latest latest Spack release at the time of this survey.
+The next most popular version was 0.15, which was the latest Spack release at the time of this survey.

 Comparatively few users were on older versions, though a very small